MissingKings1/CSC-317-practise-project---Forum-project/README.md

 ## Build Instructions
 1. cd to the path direction or use software like visual studio code to open the file
 2.
-use commend:
+use command:

       npm install

-and commend :
+and command :

       npm run buliddb

 ## Run Instructions
 1. cd to the path direction or use software like visual studio code to open the file
 2.
-use commend :
+use command :

       npm start